Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

 Thermal expansion performance

-Industry sources note that thinner fiberglass cloth styles such as 106 and 1080 are commonly used in HDI and high-frequency PCB designs, while thicker styles such as 7628 are widely used in industrial and multilayer boards.
+Thinner fiberglass cloth styles such as 106 and 1080 are commonly used in HDI and high-frequency PCB designs, while thicker styles such as 7628 are widely used in industrial, automotive, and multilayer boards.

-7628 is one of the most widely used electronic fiberglass cloth specifications in the PCB industry.
+7628 fiberglass cloth is one of the most widely used electronic fiberglass cloth specifications in the PCB industry.
+It has a relatively thick structure, high mechanical strength, excellent dimensional stability, strong resin compatibility, and good cost performance for multilayer PCB production.

-Typical thickness is approximately 0.173 mm, with a fabric weight around 200 g/m².
+Typical thickness is approximately 0.173 mm, with fabric weight around 200 g/m².

 Multilayer PCB boards